skinny97214/TheHeretic/README.md

 This repo contains the site at [http://personandplace](http://personandplace.com/) (an art and story newsletter by Crystal Beasley).

-Gratitude goes to the team at [ZURB](http://zurb.com/) for their excellent [Foundation CSS framework](http://foundation.zurb.com/); [Font Awesome](http://fortawesome.github.com/Font-Awesome/) for the fantastic icon font; [Ian Albert](http://ian-albert.com/hazmat_placards/) for creating a full set of Hazmat Placards.
+Gratitude goes to the team at [ZURB](http://zurb.com/) for their excellent [Foundation CSS framework](http://foundation.zurb.com/); [Font Awesome](http://fortawesome.github.com/Font-Awesome/) for the fantastic icon font; Pascal Finette for [The Heretic](http://theheretic.me), which I forked to make this.

 You should [subscribe to Person &amp; Place](http://personandplace.com/).
 It's fun and you'll be awesome.